Jolly-Roger-Telephone-Company/cidvv-spec/draft-anderson-askew-cidvv.md

 * **Successful Vouch**: A verification result indicating that a matching cache entry was found.
 * **Unsuccessful Vouch**: A verification result indicating that no matching cache entry was found.
 * **Verification Not Performed**: A condition where verification could not be completed due to system or network conditions.
+* **Validity Window**: A short time interval during which CIDVV signaling state is considered valid for correlation purposes, typically on the order of 10 seconds.

 ## Motivation and Advantages